Emergency cat food: The human foods cats can eat

 Vegetables – Small amounts of finely cut, microwaved, steamed or boiled carrots, peas, green beans, broccoli, asparagus, pumpkin, squash and spinach are all okay to feed your cat on occasion.
 Fresh, frozen and canned varieties of these veggies are fine.
 Avoid corncobs, tomatoes and mushrooms.
 Avoid large chunks of vegetables.

 Fruit – Many cats don’t like fruit – remember, they can’t taste sweet flavours.
-If Fifi will eat it, bananas, blueberries, strawberries, cucumber, watermelon, cantaloupe and peeled apple slices (without the seeds) all make a healthy snack and a good source of vitamins.
+If Fifi will eat them, bananas, blueberries, strawberries, cucumber, watermelon, cantaloupe and peeled apple slices (without the seeds) all make a healthy snack and a good source of vitamins.
 Cut up and remove all the seeds, stem and leaves.

 Nuts – Cats have no trouble digesting peanuts and many enjoy the flavour.
 They can also have peanut butter in moderation.
 Nuts are high in fat and can cause tummy ache if too many are consumed.